mddixon/getandcleandataproject/README.md

                         feature_values_train)
 ```

-The following code block completes task 1 by combining the test and the train data frames into one data frame.
+The following code block completes step 1 by combining the test and the train data frames into one data frame.
 Since these data are aligned by column, the two are combined into a new data frame using the rbind() function.

 ```r